 - Leverage Risk comes next.
 Derivatives often allow traders to control larger positions with less capital.
 This amplifies both potential profits and potential losses.
 A small move in the market can result in a big change in your position.
 How much risk are you willing to take on for the chance of a bigger return?

 - Market Risk is always present.
 The price of the underlying asset can move unexpectedly.
 Market volatility can result in significant losses.
 Even experienced traders may struggle to predict price changes accurately.
-Does the uncertainty in the market make you cautious?
+Many traders rely on quant models to value complex derivatives and manage volatility risk through data-driven forecasting.

 - Liquidity Risk also plays a role.
 Some derivatives, especially OTC contracts, may not be easy to trade or exit quickly.
 If the market is thin, you may not find a counterparty to close your position.
 Would you be comfortable trading something that might not have an easy exit?